 HOW LONG IS A HEADSHOT SESSION?

-No limit on time, but most headshot sessions take about 1-hour in the studio unless they’re acting or modeling headshots which last 2-hours due to different setups.
+No limit on time, but most headshot sessions take about 1-hour in the studio unless they’re acting or modeling headshots which last about 2-hours due to different setups.
 It is advised that you arrive 10-minutes before for your headshot session, so as not to delay the process or booking schedule.

 WHERE ARE YOU LOCATED?

 We are located in downtown Elgin.
 As we are considering relocating (still downtown Elgin), I’ll send you our exact address when you schedule your session.
 The studio is a sunny south-facing loft-style space always fully stocked with refreshments and snacks.

 The majority of our clients do not use an in-studio makeup artist, with good results.
 But professional makeup does make a difference.
 If you apply your own makeup, generally, matte, bold colors are best; do not use products with shimmer; be aware of moisturizer and foundation that reflect light.
 If you’re not sure, consider having makeup applied at your salon; be sure they know it is for a photoshoot.

 Whether you apply your own makeup or hire someone, what you’re looking for is a light and clean look.
 If you hire a makeup artist, ask to see their work beforehand; headshot makeup is very different from other styles.
 Ideally, the artist will meet you at the session.
 And having your salon or stylist handle your makeup is totally fine.

 We do have make-up artists available for your session; please ask us for a referral.

 Guys: makeup is optional, but if you choose to have makeup applied, be sure the artist has experience with men.

 If you will not have a makeup artist at the session, please arrive camera-ready.